 From Santa Marta, we took a taxi to the Mercado Publico de Santa Marta where we were able to hop on a bus headed for Palamino (a city east of Tayrona and Costeno).
 Once on the bus, the ride will take just over an hour before you need to tell the driver to stop at Costeño Beach.
 As always, we recommend downloading offline maps so that you can track the location of the bus and know when you're close to your stop.
 Once off the bus, we walked down the dirt road until you get to the beach (15 min), but you can opt to hop on one of the motorbike taxis for a dollar or two.

 where to stay

 Costeño Beach Hostel - adorned with a private beach that offers volleyball games, surfing, beach chairs to lounge in, a bar with daily happy hour deals, and all meals included, we couldn't get ourselves to leave this place after one night.
-It is the perfect place to check out, read that book you've been trying to get to, and socialize with other travelers.
+It is the perfect place to check out, read that book you've been trying to get to and socialize with other travelers.
 We slept in our own private glamping tent and absolutely loved it.
 We even woke up to the sound of the rumble of a howler monkey.

 tayrona national park

 This destination comes highly recommended by everyone who has traveled to Colombia.
 The protected national park is known for its rich biodiversity in plants and animals and its beautiful beaches and lagoons.
 Its most famous spot, Cabo San Juan is home to one of the most beautiful beaches in the world.
 We enjoyed a night sleeping in hammocks right on the beach.
 Well, maybe our backs didn't enjoy that adventure too much!
 The only thing we didn't plan for was the wild trek we'd take just to access Cabo San Juan.